hoppinjohnz/recursive.spiral/README.md

 21 22 23 24 25
 ```

-output the following clockwise spiral order
+this program outputs the following clockwise spiral order

 ```
 1, 2, 3, 4, 5, 10, 15, 20, 25, 24, 23, 22, 21, 16, 11, 6, 7, 8, 9, 14, 19, 18, 17, 12, 13
 ```

-#### test
+#### Notes

+This is a divide and conquer algorithm.
+The outer round cricle plus the center leftover consists of itself.
+The center leftover is one less in size of the original problem.
+See code for details.

-run command to see the result
+Run command to see the result
 ```
   ruby spiral.rb
 ```